daminier/py_analysis_clustering_motorway/README.md

 ## About

 This is a project work on Data Mining.
 The goal of this project is to find interesting patterns (such as the number of cars which have driven across the same path more than a certain number of times) in a large dataset.
-In order to do that we need to sample the data, to transform the data in a useful structures and in the end to mine the meaningful information.
+In order to do that we need to sample the data, to transform the data in a useful structures.
+Moreover, minining the meaningful information and finally clustering the data.
 The Dataset we considered is the Trap 17 Dataset, which contains the plates of cars that have driven through a motorway section.
 For further information about the dataset see the Dataset section and [the map](/map.pdf) .